• Blog

 Other triggers cause insomnia.
 Medications, consumption of alcohol, heart disease, caffeine, anxiety, hormone shifts, stress, depression, constipation, arthritis, ADHD, OCD, and lousy recovery from exercise could cause insomnia.
 Getting of these conditions, you can get a better night’s sleep.

-Dietary Supplements
+Dietary supplements

 Magnesium

-• Magnesium helps with insomnia relaxing muscles.
+• Magnesium helps with insomnia and relaxing muscles.

 • Magnesium binds to GABA gates.
-GABA is neurotransmitter of the central nervous system, which favors sleep.
+GABA is the neurotransmitter of the central nervous system, which favors sleep.

 • Magnesium reduces anxiety